-2.2.1.
-Primary Authority Partnerships
+2.2.1 Primary Authority Partnerships

-In recent years, online marketplaces have entered Primary Authority Partnerships (PAP) with local authority trading standards who provide a dual role of advisor and enforcer^{vi}.
-This works whereby an online marketplace chooses a local authority to be their 'primary authority'.
+In recent years, online marketplaces have entered Primary Authority Partnerships (PAPs) with local authority trading standards who provide a dual role of advisor and enforcervi.
+An online marketplace chooses a local authority to be their 'primary authority'.
 This authority then provides the online marketplace with advice on how best to comply with product safety regulations and requirements.
-The authority can also take enforcement action against the online marketplace^{vii}.
+The authority can also take enforcement action against the online marketplacevii.

-For instance, e-Bay's primary authority is Westminster City Council and Amazon's primary authority is Hertfordshire County Council^{viii}.
-However, this system is not suitable where an online marketplace is located outside of the UK.
+For instance, e-Bay's primary authority is Westminster City Council and Amazon's primary authority is Hertfordshire County Councilviii.
+However, this system is not suitable if an online marketplace is located outside of the UK.
 For instance, several high-profile online marketplaces, including Gumtree, Wish.com, and Facebook do not have a designated primary authority.

-There is an increasing concern that Local Authority Trading Standards Departments are not equipped to respond to the increase and very different nature of online shopping.
-Indeed, whilst enforcement measures exist, enforcement is carried out predominantly by Local Authority Trading Standards Departments.
+There is an increasing concern that local authority trading standards departments are not equipped to respond to the increase and very different nature of online shopping.
+Indeed, whilst enforcement measures exist, enforcement is carried out predominantly by local authority trading standards departments.
 However, the nature of e-commerce means that buyers and sellers are operating within a global context.
 As such, whilst the localised nature of enforcement is appropriate for high street retail, there is a question of its appropriateness in regulating e-commerce and online marketplaces.
 Specifically, enforcement authorities need to be equipped to respond to transactions within a global context.
-Where a seller is operating from abroad, for instance, it is often not possible for a Trading Standards department to take action against that seller.
+When a seller is operating from abroad, for instance, it is often not possible for a trading standards department to take action against that seller.

-More importantly, enforcement action is not proportionate to the scale of these online marketplaces nor the volume of sales - and a new system of product safety is required to effectively take account of the size and scale of online marketplaces.
-At present, the capacity of a single Local Authority Trading Standards Department is not sufficient to take effective and proportionate enforcement action against an online marketplace.
+More importantly, enforcement action is not proportionate to the scale of these online marketplaces nor the volume of sales.
+A new product safety system is required to effectively take account of the size and scale of online marketplaces.
+At present, the capacity of a single local authority trading standards department is not sufficient to take effective and proportionate enforcement action against an online marketplace.

-1.1.1.
-The Office for Product Safety and Standards
+2.2.2 The Office for Product Safety and Standards (OPSS)

-In addition to Local Authority Trading Standards departments, OPSS was established in January 2018 as a national regulator.
-The stated aims of OPSS are to deliver consumer protection and to support business confidence, productivity, and growth^{ix}.
+In addition to local authority trading standards departments, the OPSS was established in January 2018 as a national regulator.
+Its stated aims are to deliver consumer protection and to support business confidence, productivity, and growth ix.
 The OPSS regulates consumer products with a focus on safety and integrity.
-OPSS acts as the national regulator for consumer products - and has intervened in high profile product safety issues, such as co-ordinating the national recall of some Whirlpool products.
+It acts as the national regulator for consumer products - and has intervened in high profile product safety issues, such as coordinating the national recall of some Whirlpool products.

-However, the role that OPSS plays in enforcing and monitoring online marketplaces is not clearly defined.
-In addition, the threshold is not clear for when OPSS will intervene in product safety issues.
-For instance, whilst OPSS intervened in co-ordinating the recall of Whirlpool, the responsibility initially fell to Peterborough Trading Standards.
+However, the role that the OPSS plays in enforcing and monitoring online marketplaces is not clearly defined.
+In addition, the threshold is not clear for when it will intervene in product safety issues.
+For instance, whilst the OPSS eventually intervened in co-ordinating the recall of Whirlpool, the responsibility initially fell to Peterborough Trading Standards.